gehuhaldwani/pyqs/about.md

 This GEHU PYQs Archieve website was created by Lakshyajeet Jalal.

 PYQs from Bhimtal Library [GDrive](https://drive.google.com/drive/folders/1pRpVF6vs7-EFgUBcVXgcxmHswz1MeM7a) and other contributers.
-Contact me if you want to contribute.
+Contact me if you want to contribute, or submit on github.

 Full source code on github [here](https://github.com/gehuhaldwani/pyqs).
 (MIT License)